Thank you Blu-Ray Moments – Details you Only Spot in HD

 Terminator 2: Judgement Day is a much-loved sequel from James Cameron.
 However, after years of watching the film on CRT TV’s and fuzzy VHS cassettes, the much needed HD versions of the film revealed a couple of extras no sci-fi fan wanted to see, Robert Patrick‘s bare balls.

 You see, when the films negative was rescanned, re-edited and released back into the great wilds of the world, it seems that the camera caught Patrick’s plums clearly on film.
 The studio that released these Blu-Ray versions had no choice but to release the scenes “as is”, as it was simply beyond their job description to doing anything about removing a couple of testicles.
 It was only when Cameron re-released T2 back into cinemas in a 2017 3D re-release, that the unwanted love sacks were finally removed from the film.
 So, feel free to pick up a 3D version of T2, happy in the knowledge that it’s 100% balls free.

 Stargate (1994) – Crew in Sunglasses

 It’s always tricky shooting against reflective surfaces, but if you can get away with it, why not right?
 Well, it seems Roland Emmerich never planned for HD releases as recent prints of his 1994 sci-fi Stargate have proven fowl of modern media.
-In some scenes where the cats wear sunglasses in the dessert, you can clearly see the crew looking right back at them, umbrella propped up to keep them out of the sun.
+In some scenes where the cast wear sunglasses in the desert, you can clearly see the crew looking right back at them, umbrella propped up to keep them out of the sun.
 Hilariously revealed thanks to HD.